XrerXrerX/DevOps-Infrastructure-with-Terraform-Ansible-Jenkins-and-Monitoring-Stack/readme.md

 ---

-## 💡 Notes
+## 🔐 Private App Communication Rules

-- Frontend (Next.js) communicates only with Laravel Dashboard & Laravel Websocket
+- Next.js only communicates with Laravel Dashboard and Websocket
-- Laravel Calculator & Seamless are private, and communicate only with Laravel Dashboard
+- Laravel Calculator & Seamless only talk to Laravel Dashboard
-- All Laravel & MySQL servers are **private subnet only**
+- MySQL is only accessible from Laravel apps (private subnet)
+- All communication from frontend is reverse-proxied via public Nginx

 ---